akka/alpakka-kafka/docs/src/main/paradox/testing.md

 The [Testcontainers](https://www.testcontainers.org/) project contains a nice API to start and stop Apache Kafka in Docker containers.
 This becomes very relevant when your application code uses a Scala version which Apache Kafka doesn't support so that *EmbeddedKafka* can't be used.

-@@@note

-The Testcontainers support is new to Alpakka Kafka since 1.0.2 and may evolve a bit more.

-@@@

 ### Settings

 You can override testcontainers settings to create multi-broker Kafka clusters, or to finetune Kafka Broker and ZooKeeper configuration, by updating `KafkaTestkitTestcontainersSettings` in code or configuration.